RobbertSinclair/l4-individual-project/timelog.md

 * *1 hour* Added an accuracy label
 * *1 hour* Did a general walk around Glasgow to look at GPS accuracy in Kelvingrove Park

+## 8 Oct 2022

+* *4 hours* Created a web app for tracking GPS trackers
+* *2 hours* Set up the Kotlin app for sending data to the web app